PCB Announces Financial Rewards For Ground Staff - UrduPoint

 PCB Announces Financial Rewards For Ground Staff

-The Pakistan Cricket Board acknowledged hard work of its ground staff on Friday when it announced financial rewards for those who worked tirelessly during the fifth edition of the HBL Pakistan Super League
+The Pakistan Cricket Board has acknowledged hard work of its ground staff and announced financial rewards for those who worked tirelessly during the fifth edition of the HBL Pakistan Super League

-As many as 63 ground staff – across Karachi, Lahore, Multan and Rawalpindi – will receive a 50 per cent bonus on their salaries for the month of August.
-In addition, the board will also provide reward of PKR10,000 to five non-PCB employed daily wagers.
+As many as 63 ground staff across Karachi, Lahore, Multan and Rawalpindi will receive a 50 per cent bonus on their salaries for the month of August.
+In addition, the board will also provide reward of Rs 10,000 to five non-PCB employed daily wagers.

 The PCB created history earlier this year when it hosted an entire edition of the HBL PSL in Pakistan for the first time ever before the playoffs and final were postponed due to the Covid-19 pandemic.